CredentialEngine/pathways/Overview.md

 1. **Individual Learner Pathway (ILP).** Pathways describing points along the personal journey a learner is pursuing or has pursued; and
 2. **Organizational Pathway (OP),** Pathways describing points along a prescribed or recommended route as defined by organizations, collaborations or institutions.

 Credential Engine's focus is on the definition and description of OPs and not ILPs.
 While out of scope of the PWG, the importance of ILPs to OPs should not be underestimated or the need for close collaboration between developers of OP and ILP data models undervalued.
 A robust and dynamic pathways ecosystems will likely depend on ILP data, along with evolving workforce needs, to inform development of OPs.
-Thus, collaboration between the work of the PWG and other groups (e.g., IMS [Comprehensive Learner Record Work Group](https://www.imsglobal.org/activity/comprehensive-learner-record) is to make sure CE maximizes the potential for each class of pathway to inform and support the other.
+Thus, collaboration between the work of the PWG and other groups (e.g., {IMS' Comprehensive Learner Record Work Group](https://www.imsglobal.org/activity/comprehensive-learner-record) is to make sure CE maximizes the potential for each class of pathway to inform and support the other.

 Since the goal of the CE pathway work is to enable the representation of pathways developed by a broad array of  organizations for an equally broad array of OP purposes, the following are out of scope for the CE PWG work:
 1. Determining what constitutes a best practice for designing pathways.